Your WordPress post thumbnail is not showing up on facebook?

 Upload your image here.
-This should fixe the thumbnail Issue in Facebook.
+This should fix the thumbnail issue on Facebook.

 In case you’ve added the right thumbnail, but Facebook is still not showing it, the problem could be related to caching.

-The first thing to do is therefor to purge your website cache.
+The first thing to do is therefore to purge your website cache.
 To do so, access your WordPress admin, go to your cache plugin and clear the cache.